 This is a simple clipping operation that should not cause such drama in QGIS.
 I also get similar, if not worse errors, when outputting rasters using GRASS or SAGA commands.
 Can anyone please help?
 I've looked through and updated the processing options however this doesn't change anything.

-#7 Updated by Matthias Kuhn almost 6 years ago
+#7 Updated by Matthias Kuhn over 6 years ago

 Is there any progress on this?

 Just seen this which looks similar

-#8 Updated by Giovanni Manghi almost 6 years ago
+#8 Updated by Giovanni Manghi over 6 years ago

 - Affected QGIS version changed from 2.4.0 to master

 First of all when you use QGIS 2.4 be sure that you don't have any "processing" folder inside

 If you have it, then delete it (it is an obsolete version of processing compared to the one shipped with qgis 2.4/master).